AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-61534-design-configuration-cannot-set-using-bin-magento-config-set.md

 feature: Configuration
 role: Admin, Developer
 ---
-# ACSD-61534: Design configuration can't be set using bin/magento config:set, and locked values can be altered via form manipulation.
+# ACSD-61534: Design configuration can't be set using `bin/magento config:set`, and locked values can be altered via form manipulation

 The ACSD-61534 patch fixes the issue where the design configuration can't be set using the `bin/magento config:set` command, and locked values can be altered through form manipulation.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.55 is installed.
 The patch ID is ACSD-61534.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.